apache/druid/docs/content/operations/basic-cluster-tuning.md

 - Heap: `(0.5GB * number of CPU cores) + (2 * total size of lookup maps) + druid.cache.sizeInBytes`
 - Direct Memory: `(druid.processing.numThreads + druid.processing.numMergeBuffers + 1) * druid.processing.buffer.sizeBytes`

+The Historical will use any available free system memory (i.e., memory not used by the Historical JVM and heap/direct memory buffers or other processes on the system) for memory-mapping of segments on disk.
+For better query performance, you will want to ensure a good (`free system memory` / `druid.server.maxSize`) ratio so that a greater proportion of segments can be kept in memory.

 ### Broker

 #### Heap Sizing

 The biggest contributions to heap usage on Brokers are:
 - Partial unmerged query results from Historicals and Tasks
-- The segment timeline
-- Cached segment metadata
+- The segment timeline: this consists of location information (which Historical/Task is serving a segment) for all currently [available](../ingestion/index.html#segment-states) segments.
+- Cached segment metadata: this consists of metadata, such as per-segment schemas, for all currently available segments.

 The Broker heap requirements scale based on the number of segments in the cluster, and the total data size of the segments.

-The heap size will vary based on data size and usage patterns, but 4G to 8G is a good starting point for a small or medium cluster.
+The heap size will vary based on data size and usage patterns, but 4G to 8G is a good starting point for a small or medium cluster (~15 servers or less).
 For a rough estimate of memory requirements on the high end, very large clusters with a node count on the order of ~100 nodes may need Broker heaps of 30GB-60GB.

 If caching is enabled on the Broker, the cache is stored on heap, sized by `druid.cache.sizeInBytes`.